javiersanp/CatAtom2Osm/INSTALL.md

     sudo pip install -r requisites.txt
     sudo make install

+So far this is the basic installation to run the program.
 Optionally, if you want to install the development requeriments:

     sudo pip install -r requisites-dev.txt